pgardias/pgardias.github.io/_pages/links.md

 [You and Your Research](http://www.cs.virginia.edu/~robins/YouAndYourResearch.pdf) by Richard Hamming reflects on his years at Bell Labs and research success

-[You Cannot Serve Two Masters](http://www.argmin.net/2018/08/09/co-employment/) by Ben Recht discusses industry misdirecting away from "curiosity driven research"
+[You Cannot Serve Two Masters](http://www.argmin.net/2018/08/09/co-employment/) by Ben Recht discusses industry misdirection of academic work away from "curiosity driven research"

 <a name="util"></a>